Kazutadashi/chess-piece-classifier/README.md

 ### How to use
 Visit the live interface over at ![Huggingface Spaces](https://huggingface.co/spaces/Kazutadashi/chess-piece-classifier) and upload an image of a chess piece.
 After submitting you will be presented with your results.

 Note that I did not include the training images due to copyright.
+The final model is also too big for GitHub.
+The export.pkl file however is located on the Huggingface Spaces website.

 # About This Project
 This project is a modification of Chapter 2 from the ![fastai Course](https://course.fast.ai/Lessons/lesson2.html).
 It was initially designed as a bear, black bear, or teddy bear classifier, but things were modified to classify chess pieces instead.
 In doing this, I learned quite a bit and I would like to save these lessons learned here in this repo for future reference.